yxlao/Open3D/src/Cuda/README.md

 }
 /** On kernel, array_->server[i] = *barray_host.server() ??? **/
 ```
-- Another workaround is to preallocated the data in plain cuda array using
+- Another workaround is to pre-allocate the data in a plain cuda array using
 cudaMalloc on host side, and assign them on kernel.
+(Name them server memory
+pool will be a little bit easy to understand?)
-- The best way for me is to call malloc on kernels.
+- ~~The best way for me is to call malloc on kernels.
 This is intuitive, like
 you are calling a server to connect to some other servers on the server side.
  But there are problems of Cuda's heap size.
-Working on that.
+Working on that.~~ That is too
+ slow and add extra dependencies (cuda driver).
+Forget it.

 ## Conventions of Creating Objects